NUSTEM-UK/Robot-Orchestra-3/README.md

 The specific glockenspiel this release was developed to drive did not survive a hectic weekend of use at the Great Exhibition of the North Family Expo, summer 2018.
 It was retired / recycled subsequently.
 Hence, we currently have a controller with nothing to control.
 Sniff.

+## Issues

+At some point, the UNTZtrument controller script turned into a rubbish drummer.
+When first written, it was excellent at keeping (perceived) time; at present, it's not particularly great.

 ### General configuration

 Every Pi in the system will need: